 The media used varies from year to year, but a consideration is that several need to be made, one after the other, so something like a lino-cut, or a stencil, or a hand-made stamp can be useful - although I do sometimes hand-paint a design onto each.
 I make about 100 cards of these each year.

-Here I will archive the cards, documenting fourteen years of the designs.
+Here I will archive the cards, documenting twenty years of the designs.

 More coming soon .....